Naveedahmedtech/react-starter/README.md

-# Task Manager Application

-## Live Demo
-You can view the live demo of the project here: [Task Manager](https://naveed-task-manager.netlify.app/) default credentails for testing:
-email: admin@gamil.com
-password: admin
+# React Starter

+## Start your project quicker and easier

 ## Getting Started